PaulBatchelor/Sporth/README.md

 This will generate a 5 second audio clip of sound.

-More information can on Sporth can be found [here](http://paulbatchelor.github.io/proj/sporth.html).
+More information on Sporth can be found [here](http://paulbatchelor.github.io/proj/sporth.html).